A tradition of innovation

 The pursuit of excellence

-DXOMARK’s headquarters are in Boulogne-Billancourt, a Paris suburb.
-There, a growing staff of more than 100 engineers, scientists, and technicians from more than a dozen different countries work in a large office complex with 13 labs.
-Some employees are testing and tuning new smartphone and stand-alone cameras in coordination with camera and smartphone makers.
+Our camera teams are testing and tuning new smartphone and standalone cameras in coordination with camera and smartphone makers.
 The audio engineering team and lab focus on testing and optimizing the performance of audio components in smartphones and other devices.
 A new Display team is currently developing a lab and testing protocols for smartphone and tablet screens as well as screens and readouts in vehicles of all kinds.

 Others work on Analyzer, the company’s complete system for testing digital imaging devices.
 Analyzer consists of hardware — equipment custom built by DXOMARK to measure and test aspects of image quality and performance — and the software needed to process the results.
 The Analyzer team is constantly updating its testing protocols and equipment as technology and consumer habits change.

 “In order to be able to create something and improve it, you have to be able to measure its performance, everything digital touches, it transforms.
 The complexity of the camera hardware (lens, sensor) and its miniaturization challenges could be transferred to the processing.This became our focus, making every camera the best it can be.”